 Vice President, Domestic Violence Shelters

-Cindy Colter joined Safe Horizon in November 2012, and has extensive experience in managing a wide range of community development and human service programs intended to assistant families with overcoming poverty.
-She brings this experience and vision to Safe Horizon’s Domestic Violence Shelters’ where she continues its mission of providing thousands of individuals and families with the critical support and resources they need to regain reclaim their lives.
-Colter was previously the Assistant Commissioner at the Department of Youth and Community Development, where she oversaw New York City’s Community Action Program, a citywide community development initiative that supported a diverse array of programs in low-income neighborhoods.
-Prior to that, she managed residential facilities with support services for formerly homeless adults, provide technical assistance to tenant groups developing housing cooperatives, spearheaded neighborhood revitalization programs in the Bronx, and addressed policy issues concerned with housing, higher education and HIV services.
-She has served on the Boards of the New York State Community Action Association and the Supportive Housing Network.
+Cindy Colter joined Safe Horizon in November 2012, bringing experience and vision to Safe Horizon's domestic violence shelters by continuing the mission of providing thousands of individuals and families with the critical support they need to reclaim their lives.
+Ms. Colter was previously the Assistant Commissioner at the Department of Youth and Community Development, where she oversaw New York City’s Community Action Program, a citywide community development initiative that supported programs in low-income neighborhoods.
+Prior to that, she managed residential facilities with support services for formerly homeless adults, provided technical assistance to tenant groups developing housing cooperatives, and spearheaded neighborhood revitalization programs in the Bronx.
 She has a Bachelor’s degree in Psychology from Barnard College of Columbia University and a Master’s degree in Urban Sociology from the State University of New York at Binghamton.

 Vice President, Human Resources